Amar098K/Moisture-Damage-Evaluation/README.md

 - IL15
 - VG40new

-These datasets consist of sample images of asphalt mixtures before and after moisture exposure, representing different moisture damage levels.
+These datasets consist of sample images of asphalt mixtures after moisture exposure, representing different moisture damage levels.